 When upgrading from TFS 2008 or TFS 2010

-Feature availability: This topic applies only to team projects hosted on an on-premises Team Foundation Server (TFS).
-Team projects on VSTS update automatically with each service upgrade.
+Feature availability: This topic applies only to projects hosted on an on-premises Team Foundation Server (TFS).
+Projects defined on Azure DevOps Services update automatically with each service upgrade.

 - Upgrade your TFS instance to TFS 2012 by downloading the TFS 2012 ISO.

-- Run the Configure Features Wizard for TFS 2012 on each team project.
-You need to do this before you upgrade to TFS 2015 so that you'll be able to use the Confugure Features Wizard for TFS 2015.
+- Run the Configure Features Wizard for TFS 2012 on each project.
+You need to do this before you upgrade to TFS 2015 so that you'll be able to use the Configure Features Wizard for TFS 2015.

-- Update a team project based on a MSF v4.2 process template.
+- Update a project based on a MSF v4.2 process template.

 - Upgrade your TFS instance to TFS 2015.

-- Run the Configure Features Wizard for TFS 2015 on each team project.
-Each team project owner can do this when it makes sense.
-You don't have to configure features for all team projects at this time.
+- Run the Configure Features Wizard for TFS 2015 on each project.
+Each project owner can do this when it makes sense.
+You don't have to configure features for all projects at this time.

-- Perform additional configurations for each team project..
-Each team project can make these configuration changes when it makes sense, too.
+- Perform additional configurations for each project..
+Each project can make these configuration changes when it makes sense, too.

-This option is more work, but it will work with customized team projects and it reduces dowbtime because you don't have to upgrade twice.
+This option is more work, but it will work with customized projects and it reduces downtime because you don't have to upgrade twice.

 - Upgrade your TFS instance to TFS 2015.

-Updating team projects based on earlier versions of MSF process templates
+Updating projects based on earlier versions of MSF process templates

 Value Area field missing